Miastodwa/sls-sharp/README.md

 # sls-sharp

-Serverless Lambda function for on-the-fly image resing and processing in your AWS bucket.
+Serverless Lambda function for on-the-fly image resizing and processing in your AWS bucket.
 Using awsome sharp library.

 ## Installation
 ```